 “Experience-driven” over “data-driven”

-However, ‘graphs and charts’ approach leads to valuing numbers over people from whom the numbers are collected.
-Hence, in the midst of quantitative analysis tools that allows you to measure numbers, we at UXCam deliver tools for qualitative analysis, allowing you to see how users are using your app and understand where they are struggling.
+However, ‘graphs and charts’ approach leads to valuing numbers over the people from whom the numbers are collected.
+Hence, in the midst of quantitative analysis tools that allow you to measure numbers, we at UXCam deliver tools for qualitative analysis, allowing you to see how users are using your app and understand where they are struggling.
 The analysis tool includes Session replay, Heatmap, User flow enabling you to understand where in the product, your users are struggling.
 Check it out.

 Remember, experience trumps product !!!